arekgoral/terraform-aws-route53-a-records/README.md

-An example of terraform using a local file with a list of comma separated domain / ip lists to mass create A records in route53
+An example of terraform automation using a local file with a list of comma separated domain / ip lists to mass create A records in AWS route53